nixworks/public/news/2011/01/31/README.md

 ##### Secretary of State
 ### [The United States Secretary of State Hillary Clinton convenes a mass meeting of United States ambassadors from around the world. ](/news/2011/01/31/the-united-states-secretary-of-state-hillary-clinton-convenes-a-mass-meeting-of-united-states-ambassadors-from-around-the-world.md)
-_Context: Hillary Clinton, Secretary of State, United States, ambassadors_
+_Context: Hillary Clinton, Secretary of State, U.S., ambassadors_

 ##### Elected
 ### [Presidential and parliamentary elections are held in Niger following one year of military rule. ](/news/2011/01/31/presidential-and-parliamentary-elections-are-held-in-niger-following-one-year-of-military-rule.md)